Matarwy/TradingPlanet-Swap/docs/CORE.md

   // _constructor for aggregation
   _constructor() {
-    // service name, within it will be stored in SwapApp.services this._serviceName     = null
+    // service name, within it will be stored in TradingPlanetApp.services this._serviceName     = null
     this._dependsOn       = []
     this._spyHandlers     = []